grega913/audio2503/README.md

 - **Stripe** - payments
 - **Bulma** - css

-## TODOs
+## 20250321

 - **routes/routes_lang.py** - route @lang_router.post("/api/lang/{item_id}") should also acccept another parameter (str) which will be needed for graphs with memory (constructing config object).
 Maybe we should split the function on 2 functions - for one where we need a user, the SessionData will be dependend.
+Solved.

+- **Session issues** - currently there's a problem - if we are using Session Data the way we are in "/dashboard", we do not have access to any templates . .
+  Should be fixed

 ## 20250320